 UV Sun Guard

-Our UV sun guards are fitted in Odyssey as standard with the option of a WeatherMax 80 fabric upgrade, this depends on your application and also weather the UV guard needs to match in with the cover colour scheme on your boat.
-If you are planning on sailing abroad in high UV areas then the weathermax fabric is a must.
+Our UV sun guards are fitted in Odyssey as standard with the option of a WeatherMax 80 fabric upgrade.
+This depends on your application and also whether the UV guard needs to match the cover colour scheme on your boat.
+If you are planning on sailing abroad in high UV areas then the WeatherMax fabric is a must.

-Foam luff helps with retention of shape when partially furled.
-The foam luff inserts work by helping to suck out the unwanted sail shape when sailing with the sail partially furled.
-It reduces the unsightly creases that form from the head and tack of the headsail and create a smoother entry, in turn enhancing the sail shape and performance whilst sailing with the genoa partly furled.
+A foam luff helps with the retention of shape when partially furled by helping to suck out the unwanted sail shape when sailing with the sail partially furled.
+It reduces the unsightly creases that form from the head and tack of the headsail and create a smoother entry, in turn enhancing the sail shape and performance whilst sailing with the genoa partly furled away.